skalb/skalb.github.com/source/_posts/2013-01-20-multi-color-heat-map-in-javascript.markdown

   _twittercount-cache: '0'
   _wpas_done_all: '1'
 ---
-While working on my <a href="http://flightgrid.herokuapp.com/">flight grid site</a>, I was looking for a way to add a multi-color heat map.
+While working on my [flight grid site](http://flightgrid.herokuapp.com/), I was looking for a way to add a multi-color heat map.

-I found the following <a href="http://www.designchemical.com/blog/index.php/jquery/jquery-tutorial-create-a-flexible-data-heat-map/">example</a>, but for just one color.
+I found the following [example](http://www.designchemical.com/blog/index.php/jquery/jquery-tutorial-create-a-flexible-data-heat-map/), but for just one color.

 I modified it to work for two colors as shown below (warning messy code!):